TheresaLui/SelfHelpContent_v2/articles/supportTopicDescriptions/supporttopics_6f16735c-b0ae-b275-ad3a-03479cfa1396.md

     {
       "id": "08e5ecaa-db9a-f0c3-880e-8b19993c5693",
       "longDescription": null,
-      "shortDescription": "Covers issues where the start operation for the VM fails and an error message is provided.", "searchTags": "",
+      "shortDescription": "Covers issues where the start operation for the VM fails and an error message is provided", "searchTags": "",
       "category": "Connectivity",
       "useInDiagnoseAndSolve": "FALSE"